-Fibrinogen may be ordered as a follow-up to an abnormal prothrombin time or partial thromboplastin time so well-known to those having to take the blood thinner, Coumadin, and/or an episode of prolonged or unexplained bleeding.
+Fibrinogen may be ordered as a follow-up to an abnormal prothrombin time or partial thromboplastin time — so well-known to those having to take a blood thinner — or for anyone experiencing an episode of prolonged or unexplained bleeding.
 It may be measured, along with tests such as PT, PTT and platelets for other serious bleeding or even clotting conditions.

 Sometimes fibrinogen is ordered, along with other cardiac risk markers such as C-reactive protein, to help determine a patient's overall risk of developing cardiovascular disease.

-Elevated concentrations of fibrinogen are not specific -- they do not tell the doctor the cause or location of the disturbance.
-Elevated levels may be seen with coronary heart disease and myocardial infarction but other contributors like autoimmune disease and acute infections have to be ruled out.
+Elevated concentrations of fibrinogen are not specific — they do not tell the doctor the cause or location of the disturbance.
+Elevated levels may be seen with coronary heart disease and myocardial infarction, but other contributors like autoimmune disease and acute infections have to be ruled out first.

 Duane Graveline MD MPH

 Former NASA Astronaut